 In the 21st century of a dynamic market and cutthroat competition, the world has witnessed many inventions and trends which have changed the concept of the market from offline to online.
 E-commerce, virtual markets, and the internet have made the market from local to global.
 However, the only thing which has not changed is the driving force of the economy and market – “Demand”.

 In simple words, Demand is a consumer’s desire and ability to purchase goods or hire services.
 Consumer’s “Want” becomes “Demand” when it is backed up purchasing power.
 For any given product, there may be Independent demand, Dependent demand, Inter/Intracompany demand, and Service parts demand.
 Generally, organizations are forecasting independent and sometimes service parts demand, but all types of demand have to be planned for an organization’s supply chain processes to ensure availability when needed.

 On one hand, “Demand” is the driving force for the market and easy to understand, whereas on another hand it is equally difficult to plan production and availability of goods or services in line with demand as it is very volatile and dynamic which keeps changing with product’s characteristics viz. its price, availability of products substitutes and liquidity in the market.
 Hence, it requires meticulous planning of the organization’s activity to handle the demand variation.
 It is called “Demand Planning” which means the process of forecasting the demand for a product or service so it can be produced and delivered more efficiently and to the satisfaction of customers.
 Accurate demand planning ensures timely, efficient, and cost-effective operations.

 Demand planning is the trade-off between Revenue and Inventory.
 The optimum balance of both will ensure maximizing of revenues by ensuring product availability in the market with optimum inventory levels.
-Timely, accurate, useable, qualitative and quantitative information is the base of demand planning decisions.
-It involves analysis of information from multiple sources like channel sales, customer orders, shipments or market indicators or signals to predict future demand patterns.
+Timely, accurate, useable, qualitative, and quantitative information is the base of demand planning decisions.
+It involves an analysis of information from multiple sources like channel sales, customer orders, shipments, or market indicators or signals to predict future demand patterns.
 Effective demand planning may reduce costs, improve inventories and speed up time to reaching to market.